LeilaVanco/LeilaVanco/README.md

 # YOLOO I'm Leïla Vanco 🤠
 ## This year gonna be CRAZY !!

-- I am creating a Discord Bot in Python (and maybe use MongoDB Compass as db as I did in the past*)
+- I am creating a Discord Bot in Python (maybe use MongoDB Compass as db as I did in the past*, and the bot probably be hosted on a raspberry pi)

 - Aaand after this I'll do a website (just for fun)